pingcap/docs-cn/tidb-cloud/import-csv-files.md

 To allow TiDB Cloud to access the CSV files in the Amazon S3 or GCS bucket, do one of the following:

-- If your CSV files are located in Amazon S3, [configure cross-account access to Amazon S3](/tidb-cloud/config-s3-and-gcs-access.md#configure-amazon-s3-access).
+- If your CSV files are located in Amazon S3, [configure Amazon S3 access](/tidb-cloud/config-s3-and-gcs-access.md#configure-amazon-s3-access).

     Once finished, make a note of the Role ARN value as you will need it in [Step 4](#step-4-import-csv-files-to-tidb-cloud).

-- If your CSV files are located in GCS, [configure cross-account access to GCS](/tidb-cloud/config-s3-and-gcs-access.md#configure-gcs-access).
+- If your CSV files are located in GCS, [configure GCS access](/tidb-cloud/config-s3-and-gcs-access.md#configure-gcs-access).

 ## Step 4.
 Import CSV files to TiDB Cloud

 To import the CSV files to TiDB Cloud, take the following steps:

-1. Navigate to the **Active Clusters** page.
+1. Log in to the [TiDB Cloud console](https://tidbcloud.com/), and navigate to the **Clusters** page.

-2. Find the area of your target cluster and click **Import Data** in the upper-right corner of the area.
-The **Data Import Task** page is displayed.
+2. Locate your target cluster, click **...** in the upper-right corner of the cluster area, and select **Import Data**.
+The **Data Import** page is displayed.

     > **Tip:**
     >
-    > Alternatively, you can also click the name of your target cluster on the **Active Clusters** page and click **Import Data** in the upper-right corner.
+    > Alternatively, you can also click the name of your target cluster on the **Clusters** page and click **Import Data** in the **Import** area.

-3. On the **Data Import Task** page, provide the following information.
+3. On the **Data Import** page, provide the following information.

-    - **Data Source Type**: select the type of the data source.
-    - **Bucket URL**: select the bucket URL where your CSV files are located.
     - **Data Format**: select **CSV**.
+    - **Location**: select the location where your CSV files are located.
+    - **Bucket URI**: select the bucket URI where your CSV files are located.
-    - **Setup Credentials** (This field is visible only for AWS S3): enter the Role ARN value for **Role-ARN**.
+    - **Role ARN**: (This field is visible only for AWS S3): enter the Role ARN value for **Role ARN**.
-    - **CSV Configuration**: check and update the CSV specific configurations, including separator, delimiter, header, not-null, null, backslash-escape, and trim-last-separator.
-You can find the explanation of each CSV configuration right beside these fields.
+    - **Target Cluster**: shows the cluster name and the region name.

+    If the region of the bucket is different from your cluster, confirm the compliance of cross region.
+Click **Next**.

+    TiDB Cloud starts validating whether it can access your data in the specified bucket URI.
+After validation, TiDB Cloud tries to scan all the files in the data source using the default file naming pattern, and returns a scan summary result on the left side of the next page.
+If you get the `AccessDenied` error, see [Troubleshoot Access Denied Errors during Data Import from S3](/tidb-cloud/troubleshoot-import-access-denied-error.md).

+4. Modify the file patterns and add the table filter rules if needed.

+    - **File Pattern**: modify the file pattern if you want to import CSV files whose filenames match a certain pattern to a single target table.

         > **Note:**
         >
-        > For the configurations of separator, delimiter, and null, you can use both alphanumeric characters and certain special characters.
-The supported special characters include `\t`, `\b`, `\n`, `\r`, `\f`, and `\u0001`.

-    - **Target Cluster**: fill in the **Username** and **Password** fields.
-    - **DB/Tables Filter**: if you want to filter which tables to be imported, you can specify one or more table filters in this field, separated by `,`.
+        > When you use this feature, one import task can only import data to a single table at a time.
+If you want to use this feature to import data into different tables, you need to import several times, each time specifying a different target table.

+        To modify the file pattern, click **Modify**, specify a custom mapping rule between CSV files and a single target table in the following fields, and then click **Scan**.
+After that, the data source files will be re-scanned using the provided custom mapping rule.

+        - **Source file name**: enter a pattern that matches the names of the CSV files to be imported.
+If you have one CSV file only, enter the file name here directly.
+Note that the names of the CSV files must include the suffix `.csv`.

             For example:

+            - `my-data?.csv`: all CSV files starting with `my-data` and one character (such as `my-data1.csv` and `my-data2.csv`) will be imported into the same target table.
+            - `my-data*.csv`: all CSV files starting with `my-data` will be imported into the same target table.

+        - **Target table name**: enter the name of the target table in TiDB Cloud, which must be in the `${db_name}.${table_name}` format.
+For example, `mydb.mytable`.
+Note that this field only accepts one specific table name, so wildcards are not supported.

+    - **Table Filter**: If you want to filter which tables to be imported, you can specify table filter rules in this area.

+        For example:

         - `db01.*`: all tables in the `db01` database will be imported.
-        - `db01.table01*,db01.table02*`: all tables starting with `table01` and `table02` in the `db01` database will be imported.
         - `!db02.*`: except the tables in the `db02` database, all other tables will be imported. `!` is used to exclude tables that do not need to be imported.
         - `*.*` : all tables will be imported.

-        For more information, see [table filter snytax](/table-filter.md#syntax).
+        For more information, see [table filter syntax](/table-filter.md#syntax).

-    - **Custom Pattern**: enable the **Custom Pattern** feature if you want to import CSV files whose filenames match a certain pattern to a single target table.
+5. Click **Next**.

+6. On the **Preview** page, you can have a preview of the data.
+If the previewed data is not what you expect, click the **Click here to edit csv configuration** link to update the CSV-specific configurations, including separator, delimiter, header, not-null, null, backslash-escape, and trim-last-separator.

     > **Note:**
     >
-        > After enabling this feature, one import task can only import data to a single table at a time.
-If you want to use this feature to import data into different tables, you need to import several times, each time specifying a different target table.

-        When **Custom Pattern** is enabled, you are required to specify a custom mapping rule between CSV files and a single target table in the following fields:

-        - **Object Name Pattern**: enter a pattern that matches the names of the CSV files to be imported.
-If you have one CSV file only, you can enter the filename here directly.

-            For example:

-            - `my-data?.csv`: all CSV files starting with `my-data` and one character (such as `my-data1.csv` and `my-data2.csv`) will be imported into the same target table.
-            - `my-data*.csv`: all CSV files starting with `my-data` will be imported into the same target table.

-        - **Target Table Name**: enter the name of the target table in TiDB Cloud, which must be in the `${db_name}.${table_name}` format.
-For example, `mydb.mytable`.
-Note that this field only accepts one specific table name, so wildcards are not supported.

-4. Click **Import**.

-    A warning message about the database resource consumption is displayed.

-5. Click **Confirm**.

-    TiDB Cloud starts validating whether it can access your data in the specified bucket URL.
-After the validation is completed and successful, the import task starts automatically.
-If you get the `AccessDenied` error, see [Troubleshoot Access Denied Errors during Data Import from S3](/tidb-cloud/troubleshoot-import-access-denied-error.md).
+    > For the configurations of separator, delimiter, and null, you can use both alphanumeric characters and certain special characters.
+The supported special characters include `\t`, `\b`, `\n`, `\r`, `\f`, and `\u0001`.

+7. Click **Start Import**.

-6. When the import progress shows success, check the number after **Total Files:**.
+8. When the import progress shows **Finished**, check the imported tables.

-    If the number is zero, it means no data files matched the value you entered in the **Object Name Pattern** field.
-In this case, ensure that there are no typos in the **Object Name Pattern** field and try again.
+    If the number is zero, it means no data files matched the value you entered in the **Source file name** field.
+In this case, ensure that there are no typos in the **Source file name** field and try again.

-When running an import task, if any unsupported or invalid conversions are detected, TiDB Cloud terminates the import job automatically and reports an importing error.
+When you run an import task, if any unsupported or invalid conversions are detected, TiDB Cloud terminates the import job automatically and reports an importing error.

 If you get an importing error, do the following: